 However, that creates a problem.
 When you have each site in a folder, it’s more difficult to manage the settings for each site.
 Each one must then have a different absolute root.
 The solution is to create a subdomain for each site, and use URLs like these:

 To install dnsmasq, we use the previously installed Homebrew.
-The following commands will install dnsmasq, configure it to point all requests to the .dev top-level domain to our local machine, and make sure it starts up and runs all of the time.
+The following commands will install dnsmasq, configure it to point all requests to the .test top-level domain to our local machine, and make sure it starts up and runs all of the time.

 We’re now done with dnsmasq, and if all goes well, you’ll never need to think about it again.
 Now, to get Apache going.